codingclubcoet/Programming-for-beginners/README.md

-# Python-for-beginners
+# Programming for beginners

-This repo intends to make materials and codes that will be count for the beginner python enthusiasts to learn python programing language.
+This repo intends to make materials and codes that will be count for the beginner programming enthusiasts to learn programing languages.

 ## Contribution guidelines